Comparison of NanoString Technologies Inc. (NSTG) and RedHill Biopharma Ltd. (NASDAQ:RDHL) | New Business Observer

 |3.00

-The average target price of NanoString Technologies Inc. is $30.5, with potential upside of 26.92%.
-On the other hand, RedHill Biopharma Ltd.’s potential upside is 134.48% and its average target price is $17.
-The results from earlier shows that analysts belief suggest that RedHill Biopharma Ltd. seems more appealing than NanoString Technologies Inc.
+The upside potential is 26.61% for NanoString Technologies Inc. with average target price of $30.5.
+On the other hand, RedHill Biopharma Ltd.’s potential upside is 132.88% and its average target price is $17.
+Based on the analysts belief we can conclude, RedHill Biopharma Ltd. is looking more favorable than NanoString Technologies Inc.

 NanoString Technologies Inc. and RedHill Biopharma Ltd. has shares owned by institutional investors as follows: 90.3% and 29.11%.
-0.4% are NanoString Technologies Inc.’s share owned by insiders.
-Comparatively, insiders own roughly 19.1% of RedHill Biopharma Ltd.’s shares.
+NanoString Technologies Inc.’s share owned by insiders are 0.4%.
+Insiders Comparatively, owned 19.1% of RedHill Biopharma Ltd. shares.

 Performance